Well, that was fast! I just got my check and it’s all going to bills!

 But, you can create several income streams that continue to grow, month after month.

-Start by creating at least one income stream that can deliver results immediately.
+Start by creating at least one income stream that can deliver quick results.

 Running a blog can be very lucrative, but it takes a while before you start seeing big profits.
 Instead, focus on taking a side job for extra income.

 Waiting tables, becoming a barista, or working at a call center are excellent side jobs to earn money.
 Or, try any of these 40 ways to make at least $100 a day.

 If you want to create your own side hustle, concentrate on using your talents to bring in extra money.

 And speaking of Fiverr, you can make money by performing just about any task you can think of.
 And don’t worry, even though it’s called Fiverr, you don’t have to offer your services for $5.
 Many freelancers on Fiverr earn six-figure incomes by offering tiered packages or upsells.

 If you’re serious about working from home, check out FlexJobs.
 They specialize in remote jobs with flexible schedules.